AyadLab/scFOCAL/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## The ISOSCELES R Package
+## The scFOCAL R Package

 ### Prerequisites

-The ISOSCELES R package  for R > 4.3.0 can be installed with devtools.
+The scFOCAL R package  for R > 4.3.0 can be installed with devtools.

 Installation of devtools in R: